 7. Old Roof

 Any roof will start to leak at some point in time.
-Roof materials simply aren’t made to last forever, and sooner or later, some part of the roof will break down and need repair or replacing.
+Roof materials simply aren’t made to last forever, and sooner or later, some part of the roof will break down and need to repair the roof leaks.

 Hidden Damage Caused by Roof Leaks

-One of the big problems with a roof leak is that it can cause so much invisible damage.
-Water leaks in, drops down between your walls, and, especially here in Florida, that moisture quickly begins to grow even bigger problems, like mold and mildew.
+One of the biggest problems with a roof leak is that it can cause so much invisible damage.
+Roof leaking water drops down between your walls, and, especially here in Florida, that moisture quickly begins to grow even bigger problems, like mold and mildew.
 How do you even know that stuff is happening?
 You might notice a musty smell or see a stain on the wall.

-When you have a licensed public adjuster from Five Star Claims Adjusting inspect your home, they’ll take readings using a moisture meter to find out what’s hiding within your walls and ceilings.
+When you have a licensed public adjuster from Ask An Adjuster inspect your home, they’ll take readings using a moisture meter to find out what’s hiding within your walls and ceilings.

 How to Get a FREE Roof Inspection

-In addition to a thorough inspection, Five Star’s certified public adjusters are experts at navigating the process of filing a property insurance claim.
-Five Star can help you not only assess any damage you have, but we’re also the only licensed professional legally allowed to advocate for you in your property insurance claim.
+In addition to a thorough inspection, Ask An Adjuster’s certified public adjusters are experts at navigating the process of filing a property insurance claim (roof leak in this case).
+We can help you not only assess any damage you have but also the only licensed professional legally allowed to advocate for you in your property insurance claim.
 We’re the experts, and the even better news is, we’re on your side.
 Schedule your free inspection today!